phrampu/phrampu-old/README.md

       - [ ] Endpoint that spits out a dict of {threadnum: isalive(bool)}.
 This could easily be implemented by making an array of timestamps, one for each thread.
 Whenever a thread sshs and returns, get the timestamp from the wholist and replace the old saved thread timestamp.
 If the timestamp is ever > 10 mins, then its dead.
       - [x] Endpoint that spits out a dict of {cluster: 'number of free lab machines'} for frontend use
       - [x] Endpoint that finds the last machine a user was ttyd into
+      - [ ] Add idle time based on 'w' script
+      - [ ] Add additional logging, outside of log table.
+Could Log stats per lab machine per cluster.
+So we could query and get usage for the past 24 hours or something.
+Same thing for users
       - [ ] Endpoint for dumping data based on query
     - [ ] Figure out how to get lab class schedules + display "HAAS 257 has a class going on right now!" or something
     - [ ] SQLAlchemy ORM + add models for users, etc